 Fingerbib tells an absurdist story of a director obsessed with his vision.
 Encompassing the tenets of non-cinema, an academic and filmic framework we learnt about on the module, Fingerbib encourages people to embrace the process of art, not the product.
 To let things look bad, be silly, and make little sense.
 To take from art whatever you can, and to put AI in the bin and embrace imperfection.
 Its trite, sincere, farcical, and heartfelt and it's my favourite thing I've made on my course.

-This is a film my group and I created for our second-year Fantasy Film module.
+This is a rather amateur film my group and I created for our second-year Fantasy Film module.
 It follows Adam, who attempts to travel back in time through photographs of his past, in a desperate bid to save the love that he lost as a result of his own negligence.
 It is only 90-seconds as it was inspired by Bristol's 90-second film festival, DepicT!

 I acted in a Father's Day Advert for Moonpig in 2018.
 Watching from behind the camera and seeing how a set operates was a key turning point for me and helped spark my passion for film.
 I think it set me on the path to studying it.